0xPolygonMiden/miden-vm/prover/README.md

 * `program: &Program` - a reference to a Miden program to be executed.
 * `stack_inputs: StackInputs` - a set of public inputs with which to execute the program.
-* `advice_provider: AdviceProvider` - an instance of an advice provider that yields secret, non-deterministic inputs to the prover.
+* `host: Host` - an instance of a `Host` which can be used to supply non-deterministic inputs to the VM and receive messages from the VM.
 * `options: &ProvingOptions` - config parameters for proof generation.
 The default options target 96-bit security level.

 If the program is executed successfully, the function returns a tuple with 2 elements: